-Kiyoko Yagami is a senior associate at Anderson Mōri & Tomotsune working mainly in the fields of M&A, antitrust and competition law, foreign direct investment, litigation and international arbitration, and other corporate legal affairs.
+Kiyoko Yagami is a senior associate at Anderson Mōri & Tomotsune working mainly in the fields of antitrust and competition law, foreign direct investment and other corporate legal affairs.

 Ms Yagami is a graduate of Chuo University (LLB 2000), Temple University Beasley School of Law (LLM 2001), China University of Political Science and Law (LLM 2002) and Waseda Law School (JD 2007), and is admitted to the Bar in Japan and New York.
 She worked as a trainee in the Beijing office of a leading global firm and in the Economic Affairs Bureau of the Ministry of Foreign Affairs of Japan prior to joining Anderson Mōri & Tomotsune in 2008.